libo3019/LALRParserGenerator/Readme.md

 Another reentrant mode is like yacc/bison, but you must provide a adaptable function to adapt any lexical scanner of reentrant flex mode or your customized reentrant lexical scanner.

-LALRParserGenerator doesn't restrict any lexical scanner's mode that you use as long as you provide a adaptable function whose prototype is written at c code template file or a generated c code.
+LALRParserGenerator doesn't limit any lexical scanner's mode that you use as long as you provide a adaptable function whose prototype is written in c code template file or a generated c code.

+LALRParserGenerator can infer any symbol's type, a non terminal symbol or a terminal symbol, which is useful when a developer want to verify a language's grammar file.

 All examples are provided, which can run corrently.